Factbox: China's regulatory probes into Didi

 ANTI-TRUST

-- In 2021, China's market regulators fined Didi multiple times for not reporting details of merger and acquisitions to government agencies.
-Sources told Reuters the company is also facing an antitrust investigation over whether Didi used anti-competitive behaviours to drive out smaller rivals.
-Didi told Reuters at the time that it would not comment on "unsubstantiated speculation from unnamed source(s)". read more
+- In 2021, China’s market regulators fined Didi multiple times for not reporting details of merger and acquisitions to government agencies.
+Sources told Reuters the company is also facing an antitrust investigation over whether Didi used anti-competitive behaviors to drive out smaller rivals.
+Didi told Reuters at the time that it would not comment on “unsubstantiated speculation from unnamed source(s)”.

 OPERATION LICENSES